-- 2.1 A new set of values and behaviours were developed by staff and adopted last year.
-In addition, managers have a document which sets out the behaviour the Council requires employees to demonstrate. - 2.2 The values, key behaviours and guide to good management are used during recruitment to vacant posts, discussions on learning and development needs, performance appraisal and the determination of performance related pay. - 2.3 The Council recognises that, as an organisation which expects high standards from its staff, it should motivate and reward accordingly, both to recruit the best and to continue to ensure a high level of individual employee performance.
+- 2.1 A new set of values and behaviours were developed by staff and adopted in 2018.
+In addition, managers have a document which sets out the behaviour the Council requires employees to demonstrate. - 2.2 The values, key behaviours and guide to good management are used during recruitment to vacant posts, discussions on learning and development needs and performance appraisal. - 2.3 The Council recognises that, as an organisation which expects high standards from its staff, it should motivate and reward accordingly, both to recruit the best and to continue to ensure a high level of individual employee performance.